Skip to main content

 A: “When my husband and I were just friends, I was suffering from depression.
 I was talking about my struggles and he told me he could relate.
 He told me about his struggle with pornography.
 Since then, we have been completely honest about our struggles.
 It’s helped us so much.
 It means there are no secrets and no shame.
 We focus on solutions and helping each other become better.”

-Related: Can Watching Porn Make Existing Mental Health Issues Worse?
+Related: Can Watching Porn Worsen Existing Mental Health Struggles?

 J, 23 years old